Anti-Irish sentiment

-American political cartoon by Thomas Nast titled "The Usual Irish Way of Doing Things", depicting a drunken Irishman sitting on a barrel of gunpowder while lighting a powder keg and swinging a bottle in the air.
+American political cartoon by Thomas Nast titled "The Usual Irish Way of Doing Things", depicting a drunken and stereotyped Irishman sitting on a barrel of gunpowder while lighting a powder keg and swinging a bottle in the air.
 Nast was an anti-Catholic immigrant from Germany.
 Published 2 September 1871 in Harper's Weekly.

-Anti-Irish sentiment, also Hibernophobia, is bigotry against the Irish people or individuals.
+Anti-Irish sentiment, also Hibernophobia, (Note: From Hiberno- ("of Hibernia", the Classical Latin name for Ireland) + -phobia ("fear").) is bigotry against the Irish people or individuals.
 It can include hatred, oppression, persecution, as well as simple discrimination.
-Generally, it could be bigotry against people from the island of Ireland, the Republic of Ireland, or Northern Ireland.
+Generally, it could be bigotry against people from the island of Ireland, the Republic of Ireland or Northern Ireland.
 Specifically, it could be directed against Irish immigrants, or their descendants, throughout the world, who are known as the Irish diaspora.

-It occurred in the Middle Ages, the Early Modern Age and the Age of Enlightenment.
-Also instances recorded during Irish immigration to Great Britain, North America, and Australia are notable.
-Anti-Irish sentiment can include internal conflict dealing with social, racial and cultural discrimination within Ireland itself.
+Anti-Irish sentiment has occurred from the early modern period up until current day.
+The British colonisation of Ireland heavily contributed to the public perspective of the Irish.
+Other instances were also recorded during Irish immigration to Great Britain, North America, Australia and New Zealand.
+Anti-Irish sentiment can include internal conflict dealing with social, ethnic and cultural discrimination within Ireland itself.
 Sectarianism and cultural, religious or political conflicts are referred to as the Troubles in Northern Ireland.

+Hostility increased towards the Irish over the centuries, as they steadfastly remained Roman Catholic despite the fact that Edward VI and subsequent rulers used coercion to convert them to Protestantism.
+Penal laws were created to marginalize the Catholic population and convert them to Protestantism by taking away vital parts of everyday life such as owning land, voting, and education.
+The religious majority of the Irish nation was ruled by a religious minority, leading to perennial social conflict.
+During the Great Famine in the middle of the 19th century, some evangelical Protestants sought to convert the starving Catholics as part of their relief efforts.
+British colonisation of Ireland led to many discriminatory laws being passed against Catholics and the Irish population.
+These laws led to uprisings and wars between the Irish and British, leading to damaged relationships between the two.
+Although the Catholic population was persecuted to a great extent, Catholicism still remains the religion of the majority of the inhabitants of Ireland.

+Negative attitudes towards the Irish was fostered through political propaganda and the views of the people that lived in the places the Irish immigrated to.
+The struggle to escape British power through wars and uprisings worsened anti-Irish sentiment in English individuals.
+The Irish were not widely accepted in the places they migrated to and often struggled to find work.
+The result of World War II deepened tension towards the Irish.
+Northern Ireland, which is a part of the UK, tends to be more Protestant but with a growing Catholic population.
+Discrimination in Northern Ireland is mostly a results from disputes between Protestant and Catholic faith.